 If I click on my name, I'm taken to my specific listing in the directory.
 This page can potentially tell a person nearly everything they need to know about you and your art - which could encourage them to check out your website and become your next, or biggest, collector.

 We start off with the facts...
-You can enter this information in your Focal Point Data and I'll show instructions for that in just a bit.
+You can enter this information in your Artist Quick Facts and I'll show instructions for that in just a bit.

 Here, you can see my name, an example artwork, a link to my website, some pertinent facts about me, a link to my Connect profile, and for convenience, a follow button so you can automatically follow my art on Connect.